 The general site development has not started yet.
-Therefore, there are no stability concerns associated with the undeveloped facilities and no maintenance required.
+Therefore, there is no stability concerns associated with the undeveloped facilities and no maintenance required.
 No permanent water diversion structures are in place.
-There are however, temporary water management diversion structures (i.e., ditches and sediment catch basins) in place that are appropriate for the exploration stage of the property.
+There are, however, temporary water management diversion structures (i.e., ditches and sediment catch basins) in place that are appropriate for the exploration stage of the property.
 It is recommended that they continue to be inspected annually and that ongoing maintenance be conducted, as deemed necessary.

-The culvert in the site access road which allowed Williams Creek to flow by the road was recently removed.
+The culvert in the site access road which allowed Williams Creek to flow under the road was recently removed.
 The crossing is now a 'ford' with the road bed depressed over a length of 10 m to a maximum depth of 0.8 m below the adjacent road grade or crest elevation.
+Flow has eroded the road in several locations adjacent the constructed ford, and the rockfill in the ford has been flushed of finer materials.
 Ponded water was observed on the upstream side of the road, with flow across the road.
-Scott Casselman reported that the culvert as angled upwards with the inlet in the air, and the culvert was therefore removed and the depression regarded as observed on July 10, 2013.